damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

 ## Summary

-1. Deployment is just a command (or a set of commands) needed to be regularly executed.
+1. Deployment is just a command (or a set of commands) that is regularly executed.
 Therefore it can run inside GitLab CI
-2. Commonly you need to provide some secret key(s) to the command, you execute.
+2. Most times you'll need to provide some secret key(s) to the command you execute.
 Store these secret keys in Settings>Variables
-3. With GitLab CI you can flexibly specify which branches where deploy to
+3. With GitLab CI, you can flexibly specify which branches to deploy to
 4. If you deploy to multiple environments, GitLab will conserve the history of deployments, which gives you the ability to rollback to any previous version
-5. For critical parts of your infrastructure, you can enable manual deployment from GitLab interface, instead of automated
+5. For critical parts of your infrastructure, you can enable manual deployment from GitLab interface, instead of automated deployement

 <style>